Dungyichao/PeriodicScheduler_Semaphore/README.md

        		countX = countX + 1;
 	}
     }
 </pre>This is simply a function with no return value and no input parameter.
 Inside the function is a while loop which will never stop.
 We will have three tasks, Task0(keep counting count0), Task1(keep counting count1), Task2(keep counting count2).
-In normal condition, whenever you enter a while(true) loop, you will never go out this loop untill you close the program because the condition is always true.
+In normal conditions, whenever you enter a while(true) loop, you will never go out this loop until you close the program because the condition is always true.
 You can add more instructions inside the while loop. </td>
         </tr>
         <tr>
             <td align="center">Context Switch</td>
             <td align="Left">The operation of switching from one task to another is known as a context switch.
-A Real Time Operating System (RTOS) will typically provide this functionality.Reference link: (https://interrupt.memfault.com/blog/cortex-m-rtos-context-switching) <br /> We have three tasks and each task keep doing their own job without breaking the loop, then how can we do task0, task1, task2?
-Context switch comes to the place and will switch task to another and then after visiting all the tasks, it will come back loop through all the tasks again and again.</td>
+A Real Time Operating System (RTOS) will typically provide this functionality.
+Reference link: (https://interrupt.memfault.com/blog/cortex-m-rtos-context-switching) <br /> We have three tasks and each task keep doing their own job without breaking the loop, then how can we do task0, task1, task2?
+Context switch comes to the place and will switch the task to another and then after visiting all the tasks, it will come back loop through all the tasks again and again.</td>
         </tr>
         <tr>
             <td align="center">Exception</td>
             <td align="Left">Exception is anything that breaks the normal program flow, and invokes a handler from the vector table, and Interrupts are a subset of Exceptions, coming from the peripherals outside the ARM core.
 Exceptions have an Exception Number, starting from 0.
-Interrupt(IRQ) have an IRQ Number, starting from 0.
+Interrupts (IRQ) have an IRQ Number, starting from 0.
 Because all Interrupts are Exceptions, they all get an Exception Number, which is 16 higher than the IRQ Number.
 Exceptions that are not Interrupts have IRQ Numbers too, which by extension fall into the range from -16 to -1. <p align="center">
 <img src="/img/exception_vector.JPG" height="60%" width="60%">
 		    </p><br />In this section, we only use <b>Systick</b> as a trigger to let us perform the context switch.
 A SysTick exception is an exception the system timer generates when it reaches zero.
 Software can also generate a SysTick exception.
 In an OS environment, the processor can use this exception as system tick.<br />Reading resource: https://interrupt.memfault.com/arm-cortex-m-exceptions-and-nvic#built-in-exceptions</td>
         </tr>